kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/multithreading.md

 1
 ```
 By default, the Julia REPL, or the main Julia process for that matter, will always run on the thread with id `1`.
-We do not have the time for a deep dive into all the dirty details on how to do proper multithreaded programming (raise conditions, locks, atomic operations, thread safe programming, ...), therefore we keep it light and simple with the `@threads` macro and introduce the needed concepts when we need them along the way.
+We do not have the time for a deep dive into all the dirty details on how to do proper multithreaded programming (race conditions, locks, atomic operations, thread safe programming, ...), therefore we keep it light and simple with the `@threads` macro and introduce the needed concepts when we need them along the way.

 @@important
 For comparison, all the benchmarks and computations are performed with `4` threads.